Vileness

 Jasher 19:1-7

-And the cities of Sodom had 4 judges to 4 cities, and these were their names, Serak in the city of Sodom, Sharkad in Gomorrah, Zabnac in Admah, and Menon in Zeboyim.
-And Eliezer Abraham’s servant applied to them different names, and he converted Serak to Shakra, Sharkad to Shakrura, Zebnac to Kezobim, and Menon to Matzlodin.
+The cities of Sodom had 4 judges for their 4 cities.
+Their names were Serak in Sodom, Sharkad in Gomorrah, Zabnac in Admah, and Menon in Zeboyim.
+Eliezer, Abraham’s servant, gave them different names: he changed Serak to Shakra, Sharkad to Shakrura, Zebnac to Kezobim, and Menon to Matzlodin.

-And by desire of their 4 judges, the people of Sodom and Gomorrah had beds erected in the streets of the cities, and if a man came to these places they laid hold of him and brought him to one of their beds, and by force made him to lie in them.
-And as he lay down, 3 men would stand at his head and 3 at his feet, and measure him by the length of the bed, and if the man was less than the bed these 6 men would stretch him at each end, and when he cried out to them they would not answer him.
-And if he was longer than the bed they would draw together the 2 sides of the bed at each end, until the man had reached the gates of death.
-And if he continued to cry out to them, they would answer him, saying, “Thus will it be done to a man that comes into our land.”
+Following the wishes of these 4 judges, the people of Sodom and Gomorrah set up beds in the streets of their cities.
+If a man passed by these places, they would grab him and force him to lie on one of the beds.
+While he was lying down, 3 men would stand at his head and 3 at his feet and measure him against the bed.
+If the man was shorter than the bed, the 6 men would stretch him from both ends.
+If he cried out, they would ignore him.
+If he was longer than the bed, they would compress the sides of the bed inward until the man was nearly dead.
+And if he continued crying out, they would say, “This is what happens to any man who enters our land.”

 The poor treated wickedly